Developers · MCP

 Example prompts

-Representative prompts that exercise the six tools.
+Representative prompts that exercise the tool catalog.
 Share these with users as starting points — the agent composes the tool call itself.

 Freelancer